quickmar/diax-js/packages/common/README.md

 # `@diax/common`

-This package aim to contains all general types definitions, symbols ect. on witch other packgages will be build on.
+This package contains all general types definitions, symbols ect. on witch other packages will be based.

 # How to use